jmquigley/gadgets/docs/lib/pager/Pager.md

 #### Events
 - `onChangePageSize(pageSize: number)` - when the page size of the control is change in the dialog box this event is invoked with the new size.
-- `onSelect(page: number)` - When the control changes to a new page, this event is invoked.
+- `onSelection(page: number)` - When the control changes to a new page, this event is invoked.
 It will give the new page selection as a parameter.
 - `onSort(sortOrder: SortOrder)` - When this callback is given, then the dialog button will present an *ascending* and *descending* option.
 When one